 CDs and DVDs

 Hopefully at this point, you no longer have useless cassette tapes (or heaven forbid, 8-track tapes!) hanging around.
 You may, however, still be holding onto CDs and DVDs despite their overwhelming irrelevance.
 Unless you have a CD or DVD player you use regularly, it’s time to toss your discs.
-Here’s how to turn an old CD case into a seed library.

 Your Old Cell Phones